yanmingsohu/brick/README.md

 # Brick

-A web application development framework with basic functions
+A web application development framework with basic functions.

+Compile web static files into executable programs through the static resource compiler to achieve single file deployment.

 ## Basic use